beccauwu/qemu-windows/README.md

-# Windows for my school use
+# Qemu to boot windows

 mostly for me to be able to use native office apps for school since im not on windows. needed more functionality than a bash script, so i made this.
 Runs qemu with audio input/output and camera, spice protocol for display.

 Might be useful if you need to run windows in qemu.
-Just change `CAMERA_ID` definition to whatever `lsusb` gives as integrated camera id (might also work for external camera?), you can also change `DRIVE_ENV` and `DRIVE_MOUNT_ENV` to whatever you want to put in your env :3

-note: runs lots of things as sudo, changes permissions on `/dev/bus/usb/<bus>`/`<device>` (otherwise qemu can't use camera)
+note: runs lots of things as sudo, changes permissions on `/dev/bus/usb/<bus>`/`<device>` (if `-nocam` isn't provied, otherwise qemu can't use camera)

+this might also work for other os's than windows, i'm just not sure about the partitions for mounting.

 ## Dependencies